Pointwise periodic maps with quantized first integrals: Introduction

-\item The interior of the level sets of each first integral is described in terms of some prescribed open \emph{tiles} of a regular tessellation of $\R^2$, see Figures \ref{f:T90}, \ref{f:T120} and \ref{f:T60}.
-In all cases, each of them is like a necklace whose beads are open sets having one of the following three shapes: squares ($\alpha=\pi/2),$ triangles and hexagons ($\alpha\in\{\pi/3,2\pi/3\}$).
+\item The interior of the level sets of each first integral is described in terms of some prescribed open \emph{tiles} of a regular or uniform tessellation of $\R^2$, see Figures \ref{f:T90}, \ref{f:T120} and \ref{f:T60}.
+In all cases, each of them is a necklace whose beads (the open tiles) are open sets having one of the following three shapes: squares ($\alpha=\pi/2),$ triangles and hexagons ($\alpha\in\{\pi/3,2\pi/3\}$).
 In the three figures the beads of a necklace have the same color.
-In fact, the shape and the number of beads, say $M,$ only depend on the level set $k$ and $\alpha.$ Moreover, if we collapse each of the open sets in a point, the interior of $\{(x,y): V(x,y)=c\}$ can be identified with $\Z_M,$ simply following the order given by the necklace in clockwise sense.
-Then we will prove that the dynamical system generated to $F,$ restricted to this set, is conjugated to an affine discrete dynamical system generated by a map $h:\Z_M\to\Z_M$\footnote{As usual given $q\in\Z,$ we denote by $\Z_q$ the set of the residual classes induced by the congruence $n\equiv m$ if and only if $n-m$ is a multiple of $q,n,m\in\Z.$}, where $h(i)= i +u(c,\alpha),$ for some $u(c,\alpha)\in\Z_M$ that we also determine explicitly in this paper, see Theorems~\ref{th:a},~\ref{th:b} and~\ref{th:c}.
+In fact, the shape and the number of beads, say $M,$ only depend on the level set $k$ and $\alpha.$ Moreover, the inter-tile dynamics can be described in a very simple way: if we collapse each of the open tiles in a point, the interior of $\{(x,y): V(x,y)=c\}$ can be identified with $\Z_M,$ simply following the order given by the necklace in clockwise sense, were, as usual, given $q\in\Z,$ we denote by $\Z_q$ the set of the residue classes induced by the congruence $n\equiv m$ if and only if $n-m$ is a multiple of $q$ with $n,m\in\Z$.
+Then we will prove that the dynamical system generated by $F,$ restricted to this set, is conjugated to an affine discrete dynamical system generated by a map $h:\Z_M\to\Z_M$, where $h(i)= i +u(c,\alpha),$ for some $u(c,\alpha)\in\Z_M$ that we also determine explicitly in this paper, see Theorems~\ref{th:a},~\ref{th:b} and~\ref{th:c}.
 Notice that, geometrically, $F$ acts as a rotation among the beads of any necklace.
+A similar inter-tile dynamics' description in the context of dual polygonal billiards can be found in \cite{GuSi}, and also in the context of piecewise linear maps \cite[Theorem 1 and Lemma 11]{GQ}.